A Teenage Death Song is a song about dead or dying teenagers. Also known as "death rock" (not to be confused with the music genre of the same name

 - "I Want My Baby Back" by Jimmy Cross (1965) parodies the genre.
 (No, it has nothing to do with Chili's ribs.)
 A nasty twist on necrophilia.

-- On some '70s variety show (The Captain & Tennille Show), the "Sweathogs" of Welcome Back, Kotter fame sang a parody called "Pizza Death."
-The verse, sung by John Travolta as Vinne Barbarino, told of how the teenaged pizza deliveryman died in a crash, but, though his body grew cold, the mourning crowd was able to eat the still hot pizzas in the van.
+- On the '70s variety series The Captain & Tennille Show, the "Sweathogs" of Welcome Back, Kotter fame sang a parody called "Pizza Death."
+The verse, sung by John Travolta in character as Vinne Barbarino, told of how the teenaged pizza deliveryman died in a crash, but, though his body grew cold, the mourning crowd was able to eat the still hot pizzas in the van.
 The refrain ran:

 Johnny drove the delivery van —